WireGuard: History

 Early snapshots of the code base exist from 30 June 2016.
-Four early adopters of WireGuard were the VPN service providers Mullvad, AzireVPN, IVPN and cryptostorm.
+The logo is inspired by a stone engraving of the mythological Python that Jason Donenfeld saw while visiting a museum in Delphi.

 On 9 December 2019, David Miller – primary maintainer of the Linux networking stack – accepted the WireGuard patches into the "net-next" maintainer tree, for inclusion in an upcoming kernel.

 On 28 January 2020, Linus Torvalds merged David Miller's net-next tree, and WireGuard entered the mainline Linux kernel tree.

 On 20 March 2020, Debian developers enabled the module build options for WireGuard in their kernel config for the Debian 11 version (testing).

 On 29 March 2020 WireGuard was incorporated into the Linux 5.6 release tree.
 The Windows version of the software remains at beta.

-On 30 March 2020, Android developers added native kernel support for WireGuard in their Generic Kernel Image.
+This led to Android developers adding native kernel support for WireGuard in their Generic Kernel Image on 30 March 2020.

-On 22 April 2020, NetworkManager developer Beniamino Galvani merged GUI support for WireGuard.
+On 22 April 2020, NetworkManager developer Beniamino Galvani merged GUI support for WireGuard in GNOME.

 On 12 May 2020, Matt Dunwoodie proposed patches for native kernel support of WireGuard in OpenBSD.
 On 22 June 2020, after the work of Matt Dunwoodie and Jason A. Donenfeld, WireGuard support was imported into OpenBSD.

 On 23 November 2020, Jason A. Donenfeld released an update of the Windows package improving installation, stability, ARM support, and enterprise features.

 On 29 November 2020, WireGuard support was imported into the FreeBSD 13 kernel.

 On 19 January 2021, WireGuard support was added for preview in pfSense Community Edition (CE) 2.5.0 development snapshots.

 In March 2021, kernel-mode WireGuard support was removed from FreeBSD 13.0, still in testing, after an urgent code cleanup in FreeBSD WireGuard could not be completed quickly.
 FreeBSD-based pfSense Community Edition (CE) 2.5.0 and pfSense Plus 21.02 removed kernel-based WireGuard as well.

 In May 2021, WireGuard support was re-introduced back into pfSense CE and pfSense Plus development snapshots as an experimental package written by a member of the pfSense community, Christian McDonald.
 The WireGuard package for pfSense incorporates the ongoing kernel-mode WireGuard development work by Jason A. Donenfeld that was originally sponsored by Netgate.

 In June 2021, the official package repositories for both pfSense CE 2.5.2 and pfSense Plus 21.05 included the WireGuard package.

+In 2023, WireGuard received over 209,000€ support from Germany's Sovereign Tech Fund.

+In June 2025, IPFire has added support for WireGuard using the Linux kernel implementation.